Last updated on August 6th, 2021

 The free version catches common spelling and grammar mistakes which is great.
 While the premium version helps me to find more complex issues.

 It’s free but I use the premium version for $11.66 per month because English is not my native language.
-I made grammar mistakes more frequently, but after using Grammarly it helps me a lot to produce great content.
-Start here to free.
+I made grammar mistakes more frequently, but using Grammarly helps me a lot to produce great content.

 Should I Spend the Money on Premium Tools?